Differences between spoken Chinese and written Chinese

 There are many words which are most likely to appear in a written form.
 If we hear them in daily conversations, we feel strange.
 For example these words, “梦呓” and “同窗”, which, in daily conversation, would be, “说梦话” and “同学”.
 It is pretty common to introduce some one, saying “她是我的高中同学”.
 If we change this sentence into “她是我的高中同窗”, this sentence would sound weird to native Chinese speakers.

 These written expressions come to us from a much older period of time.
 Gradually, many ancient expressions faded out in daily use, but have remained in written forms, such as “如何”, “昨日”, “是否”, and “何时”.
-These words have been replaced by others in daily interactions, “怎么样”, “昨天”, “是不是”, and “什么时候”.
+These words have been replaced by others, “怎么样”, “昨天”, “是不是”, and “什么时候”.

 When in a written form, many words which contain two Chinese characters get reduced into just one character.
 The most common ones are the names of countries, provinces and cities.
 For example, “中国和印度” becomes “中印”, “河北” becomes “冀”, and “上海” becomes “沪”.
 Thus, a daily expression “王经理和几个同事昨天到了上海” can be written down as “王经理一行人昨日抵沪”.